mjsmyth/abiquo-wiki-examples/README.md

 Files that must NOT be included in the wiki (e.g. files containing licenses).
 The file is in the format "Page name" : "File path"

 ### update_confluence_pages.py
-Read `wiki_all_files.json.txt`.
-If update options are set in the properties file, update all pages found in `wiki_force_update.json.txt` accordingly.
+Read `wiki_all_files.json.txt` and create new pages.
+Depending on the update options set in the properties file, update the pages found in `wiki_update.json.txt` accordingly.
 Do not add any of the pages in `wiki_prohibited.json.txt` to the wiki.

 ### General Properties